menu

 Demographics

-In terms of college education, Grand Isle is nearly on par with the US average for all cities of 21.84%: 18.61% of adults 25 and older in Grand Isle have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Grand Isle rank slightly lower than the national average.
+15.37% of adults 25 and older in Grand Isle have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Grand Isle in 2022 was $31,595, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
-This equates to an annual income of $126,380 for a family of four.
+The per capita income in Grand Isle in 2022 was $29,624, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $118,496 for a family of four.
 However, Grand Isle contains both very wealthy and poor people as well.
-Grand Isle also has one of the higher rates of people living in poverty in the nation, with 32.70% of its population below the federal poverty line.
+Grand Isle also has one of the higher rates of people living in poverty in the nation, with 36.47% of its population below the federal poverty line.

 The people who call Grand Isle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grand Isle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grand Isle include French, German, French Canadian, English, and Irish.
+Important ancestries of people in Grand Isle include French, German, Irish, English, and Italian.

 The most common language spoken in Grand Isle is English.
-Other important languages spoken here include French and Italian.
+Other important languages spoken here include Italian and French.

 Notable & Unique Neighborhood Characteristics